fredericlabbe/Phalstedii_Phylogenomics/README.md

 ## Citation

 Please cite this when using these scripts:
 Pecrix Y., Dvorak E., Labbé F., Besnard G., Delmotte F., Godiard L., 2025.
-Phylogenomics of *Plasmopara halstedii* reveals genomic regions associated with the breakdown of sunflower downy mildew resistance genes.
-XXX. https://doi.org/XXX
+Phylogenomics of *Plasmopara halstedii* reveals genomic regions associated with the breakdown of sunflower downy mildew resistance genes (*submitted*).